RasaHQ/rasa/docs/user-guide/validate-files.rst

 Test files for mistakes
 -----------------------

-To verify if there are any mistakes in your domain file, nlu or story data, run the validate script.
+To verify if there are any mistakes in your domain file, NLU data, or story data, run the validate script.
 You can run it with the following command:

 .. code-block:: bash

-  $ rasa data validate -s data/stories.md -d domain.yml -u data/nlu.md
+  rasa data validate

 The script above runs all the validations on your files.
 Here is the list of options to the script:

 .. program-output:: rasa data validate --help

 You can also run these validations through the Python API by importing the `Validator` class, which has the following methods: